triinlutsoja/WoTech-Team20-repository/README.md

 With a strong desire to learn, actively collaborate, and grow alongside fellow women in tech, I bring enthusiasm and determination to every challenge.
 Joining this group promises to boost my energy and accelerate my skills, ensuring mutual success and empowerment.

+I'm Triin.
+This is my introcotion place holder. :)